itarunsharma/CleanArchitecture/README.md

 # Clean Architecture Template
-This is clean architecture template with domain driven design, this template contains CRUD operation for client entity with required valueobjects
+This is clean architecture template with domain driven design, this template contains CRUD operation for client entity with required value objects
 If you find it useful, please give it a start.
 Thanks! ⭐️